- Direct line

 - 01326 253688

-This is a weekly course.
-We also have a 5 day intensive course delivered once a year, normally in the summer months.
+This is a weekly course, we also have a 5 day intensive course delivered a few times a year.
 It is designed to equip you with the skills needed to create distinctive vector artwork for any project using Adobe Illustrator.
 Take advantage of the precision and power of sophisticated drawing tools, expressive natural brushes, and a host of time-savers.
 Paint with vectors that resemble real-world brush strokes.

 Who is the course for?